Seabrook

 Seabrook's population is slightly younger than the national pattern

-Seabrook has a median age of 37, which is equal to Greater Melbourne's figure and comparable to Australia's 38 years.
-The 55-64 age group makes up 13.2% of Seabrook's population compared to Greater Melbourne's figure.
-Meanwhile, the 25-34 cohort constitutes 12.3%.
-Between 2021 and now, the 65-74 age group has grown from 7.1% to 8.2% of the population.
-Conversely, the 45-54 age group has decreased from 14.1% to 11.3%.
+Seabrook has a median age of 37, matching Greater Melbourne's figure and closely resembling Australia's median age of 38.
+The 55-64 age group constitutes 13.2%, higher than Greater Melbourne's proportion, while the 25-34 cohort makes up 12.3%.
+Between 2021 and present, the 65 to 74 age group has increased from 7.1% to 8.2%.
+Conversely, the 45 to 54 cohort has decreased from 14.1% to 11.3%.
 By 2041, demographic projections indicate significant shifts in Seabrook's age structure.
-Notably, the 65-74 group is projected to grow by 57%, adding 234 people and reaching a total of 642 from its current figure of 407.
+Notably, the 65 to 74 group is projected to grow by 57%, adding 234 people and reaching a total of 642 from its current figure of 407.

 Frequently Asked Questions - Age